+Absent statewide action, advocates are amping up demands on local governments, and some cities and counties are taking action, City Lab reports.
 Mayors have temporarily halted some or all evictions in Baltimore, Los Angeles, San Francisco, Santa Monica, Phoenix (in city-owned buildings).
 Officials in Bexar County, Texas, in Miami-Dade County, and in Philadelphia have suspended them as well.
-In Oakland, California, in Chicago, and in Essex County, New Jersey, sheriffs have halted the enforcement of evictions.
+In Oakland, Chicago, and Essex County, New Jersey, sheriffs have halted the enforcement of evictions.

+Relatedly, state officials in Connecticut, Louisiana, Kansas, Maryland, and Pennsylvania issued orders to suspend utility shut-offs in upcoming weeks.
+But some officials and advocates are calling for more aggressive action.
 “Eviction moratorium is good but tenants without income won’t be able to pay accumulating rent in 90 days and will then face eviction,” New York Senator Michael Gianaris tweeted on Friday.
 “We need to #CancelRent for 90 days.”

 Many jails were already overcrowded, and that is growing now that courts have suspending their proceedings, trapping people who are held pretrial.
 In Pinellas County, Florida, 200 people are sleeping on the jail floor; Tennessee‘s rural jails are gravely overcrowded as well; and the chief physican for Rikers Island jail implored New York officials to release people as soon as possible.

-In Cook County (Chicago), public officials have begun coordinating to release some people at risk of contracting the virus from jail, while the sheriff of Colorado’s Jefferson County said on Thursday his office would review people who have served at least 50 percent of their sentence for early release.
+In Cook County (Chicago), public officials have begun coordinating to release some people at risk of contracting the virus from jail.
+The sheriff of Colorado’s Jefferson County said on Thursday his office would review people who have served at least 50 percent of their sentence for early release.
 In Hillsborough County, Florida (Tampa), a judge granted the sheriff the authority to release people detained over low-level offenses; the sheriff then released 164 people.
-Same policy in Ohio’s Mercer County, in Virginia’s Prince William County, and in Florida’s Volusia County.
+Similar polices are in place in Ohio’s Mercer County, in Virginia’s Prince William County, and in Florida’s Volusia County.
 In three Alabama counties, a judge ordered the release of anyone detained for a failure to pay a bond of less than $5,000.
-In Travis County, Texas (Austin), judges are granting personal bonds to a far greater share of defendants.
+In Travis County, Texas (Austin), judges are granting personal bonds to more defendants than usual.
 Lake County, Illinois, and McLennan County, Texas, are moving to grant personal bonds to people charged with low-level offenses such as theft of less than $750—moves that here, as elsewhere, raise questions as to why these people were detained pretrial in the first place.

 The role of prosecutors